OpenKneeboard/OpenKneeboard/docs/troubleshooting/known-issues.md

 OpenKneeboard v1.12.6 and below do not correctly handle some forms of zip file corruption, which can cause an OpenKneeboard freeze, but not a game freeze.
 This will be corrected later versions.

+## Meta Link (wired) disconnects when using OpenTabletDriver

+Meta introduced a firmware change in late 2025 which triggers this issue; the next version of OpenTabletDriver (v0.6.7) is expected to include a workaround.

+For now, your options are:
+- use Air Link, Virtual Desktop, Steam Link, or another alternative.
+- use your vendor-provided drivers instead; [wintab-adapter](https://github.com/OpenKneeboard/wintab-adapter) is recommended.
+- use a development build of OpenTabletDriver.

 ## Crash or error on NVidia 591+ drivers with USB or virtual monitors

 See [the dedicated documentation for this issue](d3d11-unavailable.md).